Microsoft/IntuneDocs.pt-br/InTuneDocs/deploy-use/set-up-android-for-work.md

 ## <a name="unbinding-your-android-for-work-administrative-account"></a>Desassociando sua conta administrativa do Android for Work

 É possível desligar o registro e o gerenciamento do Android for Work.
-Ao clicar em **Desassociar**, todos os dispositivos Android for Work registrados são removidos, bem como a relação entre a conta do Android for Work e o Intune.
+Ao clicar em **Desassociar** no console de administração do Intune, todos os dispositivos Android para Trabalho registrados são removidos, bem como a relação entre a conta do Android para Trabalho e o Intune.

 ### <a name="how-to-unbind-an-android-for-work-account"></a>Como desassociar uma conta do Android for Work